Jack-Fryer/killercoda-cronofy-calendar-api-tutorial/scenarios/cronofy-calendar/step-3.md

 ---

 ✅ You’ve now created a real event on a real calendar using Cronofy’s API!
+Head to your calendar to verify the event was created.

+We're going to delete it in the next step.